ztbochanski/my-site/README.md

 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

+## Development

+### 🛠️ Making a change

+Keep your main branch clean by creating a new branch for each feature or bug fix you work on.
+Once you're ready to merge, squash your commits into a single commit and merge into main.

+For the purposes of this project, keep all feature development local.
+1. Create a new local branch `git checkout -b feature-name`
+2. Squash and merge into main `git checkout main && git merge --squash feature-name`

 ## Tool Stack